SECTION F. LEAVE POLICIES

 F.3.2 Sick Leave

-Full-time faculty members and administrative professionals on regular, multi-year research, or special nine (9) month appointments and full-time temporary faculty members and administrative professionals on nine (9) month appointments who have completed two (2) consecutive semesters earn one and one-quarter (1.25) days of sick leave per month, cumulative with no maximum.
+Full-time faculty members and administrative professionals earn one and one-quarter (1.25) days of sick leave per month, cumulative with no maximum.
 Full-time nine (9) month faculty members and administrative professionals who accept summer session appointments accumulate sick leave at the rate of one and one-quarter days (1.25) per month while on such appointment.

 No sick leave is earned by employees working less than half-time (0.5) or employed on an hourly basis.
-Postdoctoral fellows and graduate assistants do not earn sick leave.
+Graduate assistants do not earn sick leave.

 Employees who begin work after the first of a month or who terminate before the end of a month earn sick leave on a prorated basis as described in the Personnel/Payroll Manual (Section 2).